a complete drivetrain. This example helps you understand how to model

 To display the CR-CR driveline model behavior:

 Open the Scopes subsystem and then the Scope block.
 Close the Scopes subsystem.

 Click Start.
 The model steps through the gears and then brakes.

 Observe how the clutch pressure signals move the transmission into one gear after another, at 0, 5, 10, and 15 seconds of simulation time.
-Compare these clutch pressure signals to the clutch schedule in the CR-CR transmission subsystem to determine which gear settings the model is implementing.
+To determine which gear settings the model is implementing, compare these clutch pressure signals to the clutch schedule in the CR-CR transmission subsystem.
 The model steps through gears 1, 2, 3, and 4, before coasting and then braking.

 In the transmission, the two planetary gears are coupled in different ways in the different gear settings, producing different relationships between the driven and driver shaft velocities.
 The effective drive ratio of output to input shafts is the reciprocal of the ratio of output to input angular velocities.

 The transmission clutch pressures drop to zero, and the transmission disengages.
 The transmission ceases to transfer angular motion and torque from the driver to the driven shaft, and the driven shaft continues to spin from inertia alone.
 A small kinetic friction damping gradually slows the driven shaft over the next six seconds.

 At 26 seconds of simulation time, the brake clutch pressure begins to rise from zero, and the brake clutch engages.
 The driven shaft decelerates more drastically now.
 26.0–26.2 seconds, the brake clutch locks, and the driven shaft stops rotating completely.

 You can modify this example model to explore other Simscape Driveline features.
 Here you modify and rerun the model to investigate two aspects of its motion.